 - Applicant must be an upper-division student enrolled at UCLA.
 Applicant must be a registered undergraduate student during the quarters when the application is due and when award payment is made.

-- Awardee will be honored at the CSW Awards Celebration at UCLA at a date to be determined (due to COVID-19, the 2020 Awards Celebration has been postponed).
+- Awardee will be honored at the CSW Awards Celebration at UCLA in May/June 2021.
 Attendance is expected.

 - Students who are qualified under the CA Dream Act of 2011 are eligible to apply.
 Find detailed information on the Dream Act at www.financialaid.ucla.edu.

 - Students receiving financial aid are advised to consult with the Financial Aid Office about the potential effect of this award on their financial aid package.